 - Link to relevant, related content

-- Prioritize important pages with more internal links
+- Give important pages more internal links

-- Create logical content hierarchies
+- Build logical content hierarchies

 Semantic anchor text examples:

-| Bad | Good |
+| Weak | Stronger |

 |---|---|